kldarek/polbert/README.md

 # Polbert - Polish BERT
 Polish version of BERT language model is here!
-While this is still work in progress, I'm happy to share the first model, similar to a BERT-Base and trained on a large Polish corpus.
+While this is still work in progress, I'm happy to share the first model, similar to BERT-Base and trained on a large Polish corpus.
 If you'd like to contribute to this project, please reach out to me!

 ![PolBERT image](/img/polbert.png)